Reduced Representations of Rayleigh-B\'enard Flows via Autoencoders: Results

 \subsection{Fixed-$d$ Autoencoders}

-\REFA{We focus our analysis on the performance of the F$d$AE on the $\Ra = 10^8$ case, as this is the highest Rayleigh number used in our study, and thus the most complex case.
-We reference results at other Rayleigh numbers when appropriate.} At this particular value of $\Ra$ the flow is characterized by a rising hot plume and falling cold plume, which generate two large counter-rotating vortices which are accompanied by a rich variety of small-scale structures, the F$d$AE has to be able to capture the whole range of scales.
-In figure~\ref{fig:visualizations} we present a snapshot of the original temperature field $\theta$ (chosen out of the test dataset) together with its respective output $\tilde{\theta}$ obtained for selected values of latent space dimension $d$, along with zoomed-in views.
+We focus our analysis on the performance of the F$d$AE on the $\Ra = 10^8$ case, as this is the highest Rayleigh number used in our study, and thus the most complex case.
+We reference results at other Rayleigh numbers when appropriate.
+At this particular value of $\Ra$ the flow is characterized by a rising hot plume and falling cold plume, which generate two large counter-rotating vortices which are accompanied by a rich variety of small-scale structures, the F$d$AE has to be able to capture the whole range of scales.
+In figure~\ref{fig:visualizations} we present a snapshot of the original temperature field $\theta$ (chosen out of the test dataset) together with its respective output $\tilde{\theta}$ obtained for selected values of latent space dimension $d$, along with zoomed-in views of regions with small-scale structures.
 These values—100, 500, and 2250—are noteworthy as they represent critical thresholds in performance and mark the transition points in the ability of the model to go from just reconstructing the large convective rolls to reproducing the small-scale details.
-When $d=100$, the F$d$AE mainly reconstructs the broader flow patterns and larger convective rolls. \REFA{Increasing the latent space dimension to $d=500$ enhances the performance of the autoencoder, which can now capture mid-range structures.
-At this $d$, physically relevant quantities, such as the Nusselt number $\Nu$ and the boundary layer thickness $\delta \theta$, start to be accurately reproduced by the networks.} Finally, at $d=2250$, the autoencoder is able to express the finer details of the flow.
-This figure serves as a visual testament of the power of the F$d$AE to identify and reconstruct features at various scales and the role of latent space dimension in the performance of the model.